blancpain/meal-planner/README.md

+⚠️ **Mangify is currently undergoing some major changes - stay tuned!**
 # Mangify 🥗 🚀

 Welcome to Mangify, your ultimate meal planning companion built with a powerful tech stack featuring Typescript, Postgres, Express, React, and Node.
 This full-stack app empowers users to streamline meal planning, calculate personalized macros, and generate comprehensive shopping lists.